 Prescriptive Easement.
 A prescriptive easement allows a trespasser to acquire the right to use the land of another without paying for it.
-To acquire a prescriptive easement over another's land, the following elements must be met (Felgenhauer v.
-Soni (2004) 121 Cal.App.4th 445, 449-50):
+To acquire a prescriptive easement over another's land, the following elements must be met: (i) use of the land was continuous and uninterrupted for five years; (ii) use of the land was open and notorious (the owner had actual or constructive notice that someone was using his land); and (iii) the use was hostile (without the permission of the owner).
+(Felgenhauer v.
+Soni (2004) 121 Cal.App.4th 445, 449-50.)

 In a common interest development, payment of all taxes on disputed common area is impossible for a claimant to establish since common areas are not separately assessed for taxes.

-Although common areas cannot be sold, they have value.
-Their taxable value is reflected in the increased market value of members' properties created by common area pools, clubhouses, riding trails, parks, etc. Property taxes on common areas are, therefore, billed to and paid by all homeowners individually, not the association.
+Their taxable value of common areas is reflected in the increased market value of members' properties created by common area pools, clubhouses, riding trails, parks, etc. Property taxes on common areas are, therefore, billed to and paid by all homeowners individually, not the association.
 (Lake Forest CA v.
 County of Orange.)